manonromain/causal_lasso/README.md

 # Causal Lasso

-This repository implements paper "A Bregman Method for Structure Learning on Sparse Directed Acyclic Graphs".
+This repository implements paper "A Bregman Method for Structure Learning on Sparse Directed Acyclic Graphs" by Manon Romain and Alexandre d'Aspremont.

 ### Requirements